 A gentle breeze, a passing shadow, makes me hope that lovely Clori in [her] noble soul feels pity.

 Among the flames (The advice)

-You playfully dart among the flames, O my heart, to make yourself happy, and are deluded by a fine-looking but there is only one phoenix who can rise from the dead.
+You playfully dart among the flames, O my heart, to make yourself happy, and are deluded by a fine-looking beauty.

 Thousands of butterflies fall into the fire,